FingerlessGlov3s/OPNsensePIAWireguard/README.md

      7. Click Save and Apply Changes
  1. Go back to the SSH terminal, run the following command
      - `/conf/PIAWireguard.py debug changeserver`
- 1. Now OPNsense should be se tup to be able to use PIA as an internet gateway, if you go back in to System: Gateways: Single, you should see `WAN_PIAWG_IPv4` now has a gateway IP and its pinging
+ 1. Now OPNsense should be setup to be able to use PIA as an internet gateway, if you go back in to System: Gateways: Single, you should see `WAN_PIAWG_IPv4` now has a gateway IP and its pinging
- 1. Now we need to set up a cron to make sure the tunnel says up and change server when necessary.
+ 1. Now we need to set up a cron to make sure the tunnel says up and changes server when necessary.
 Go to System: Settings: Cron
      1. Click the plus button at the bottom right of the table
      2. Enter `*/5` in the minute box
      3. Enter `*` in the hours box